jaanga/terrain/readme.md

 See also the issues with the [Terrain Viewer]( http://jaanga.github.io/terrain-viewer/ ) files

-We look forward o tackling theses issues...
+We look forward to tackling theses issues...